-ELECTORAL AREA G - SALTAIR
+ELECTORAL AREA H - NORTH OYSTER / DIAMOND

-Electoral Area G - Saltair is one of nine electoral areas in the CVRD.
-Electoral area G's main population centre is Saltair, a small rural and suburban village located between the larger centres of Chemainus and Ladysmith.
-The rest of the electoral area consists of rural resource lands and includes the gulf islands of Thetis, Reid, Penelakut, Hudson and Dayman.

-It is almost entirely composed of single-detached homes (92% of units), with small portions of manufactured homes (4% of units) and minimal amounts of semi-detached homes (1%), duplexes (1% of units) and apartments (1%).
+Electoral Area H - North Oyster/Diamond is one of nine electoral areas in the CVRD.
+Electoral Area H consists primarily of rural and agricultural resource lands located between the larger centres of Nanaimo and Ladysmith.
+The North Oyster and Diamond communities are primarily made up of large rural residential lots, and there is very little in the way of commercial amenities apart from small agricultural markets.
+Electoral area H is almost entirely composed of single-detached homes (89% of units), with a small number of mobile homes (5% of units) and a few semi-detached homes (1%), duplexes (2%), row homes (1%) and apartments (1%).

-Electoral area G grew by 6% from 2006 to 2016, slower than the CVRD as a whole.
-It has 2,280 residents and is one of the more affluent jurisdictions, with a median household income of \$71,667.
-It is the oldest and fastest aging jurisdiction in the CVRD, with a median age of 54.3, and has the lowest labour force participation rates (44.7%).
-It has the lowest share of renters across the CVRD, with renters composing just 10% of households-and one of the highest rates of income inequality between owner households and renter households.
-It is estimated that the majority (59%) of electoral area G's renter households are in core housing need and 28% are in extreme core housing need.
+Electoral area H grew by 9% from 2006 to 2016, slightly faster than the CVRD as a whole.
+It has 2,430 residents and is one of the more affluent jurisdictions, with a median household income of \$72,365.
+It is the second oldest jurisdiction in the CVRD, with a median age of 50.3.
+It has a lower share of renters than the average across the CVRD, with renters composing just 16% of households, and one of the lowest rates of income inequality between owner households and renter households.
+It is estimated that close to the majority (49%) of electoral area H's renter households are in core housing need and 20% are in extreme core housing need.

-Interviews with 11 local developers and realtors indicate that housing demand in electoral area G is greater than supply at present and that new development will be inhibited by lack of services such as sewer and water.
+Interviews with 11 local developers and realtors indicate that housing demand in electoral area H is greater than supply at present and that new development will be inhibited by lack of services, such as sewer and water.

-Electoral area G is projected to grow much faster than its historical rate, from 1,060 households in 2019 to 1,449 households in 2025, an increase of 37% in six years.
-Given the projected population growth and household size, this report's analysis estimates that there is a need for 387 units of new housing in electoral area G in the next five years with a particular need for one-bedroom units.
+Electoral area H is projected to grow slightly faster than its historical rate, from 1,144 households in 2019 to 1,296 households in 2025, an increase of 13% in six years.
+Given the projected population growth and household size, this report's analysis estimates that there is a need for 151 units of new housing in electoral area H in the next five years with a particular need for one-bedroom units.